-The Analysis toolset contains tools used to perform analysis when using the ArcGIS Network Analyst.
+The Analysis toolset contains tools used to perform analysis when using the ArcGIS Network Analyst extension.
 The toolset contains a variety of tools, including the following: tools to create a new network analysis layer and set its analysis properties for each solver provided with Network Analyst, tools to add network analysis objects to one or more network analysis classes, a tool to solve an analysis, and a tool to generate driving directions.

 Adds a field to a sublayer of a network analysis layer.

 Adds network analysis objects to a network analysis layer.
 The objects are added to specific sublayers such as stops and barriers.

 Locates input features on a network and adds fields describing these network locations to the input features that contain the network location of the features.
 The tool is used to store the network location information as feature attributes to quickly load the features as inputs for a network analysis layer.

 Creates two feature classes and a table, which together contain information about the edges, junctions, and turns that are traversed while solving a network analysis layer.